Why New Hires Take Too Long to Find Their Footing

 When a new hire takes longer than expected to settle in, it is easy to assume the issue is the person.

-Maybe they are not asking the right questions.
-Maybe they are not catching on quickly enough.
-Maybe they are not the right fit.
+Maybe they aren't asking the right questions.
+Maybe they aren't catching on quickly enough.
+Maybe they aren't the right fit.

 Sometimes that is true.